 Hydrangea arborescens, Smooth Hydrangea

-A cherished Missouri native shrub, Smooth Hydrangea, Hydrangea arborescens, features clouds of large, 2-6″ creamy white, dome shaped flowers.
+A cherished Missouri native shrub, Hydrangea arborescens, a Smooth Hydrangea, features clouds of large, 2-6″ creamy white, dome-shaped flowers.
 Smooth Hydrangea flowers heavily May through July, with a scattering of additional flowers appearing into September.
 Hydrangea arborescens creates an ethereal site in the shade garden.
 Its large flowers are held on sturdy, non-drooping stems.

 A featured plant of the Missouri Prairie Foundation Grow Native Pollinator Buffet program, a collection of plants that have been identified as being important to pollinators.
-See more Pollinator Buffet plants here >>>
+See all the Pollinator Buffet plants here >>>